PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 From such incidents there are possible to learn a lot.
 I.e.:
 * If exists Personal data, before disclosing it, You have to get Approval of the Person to which it belongs.
-* Documents, with misinformation for sharing data to the third party does not always are correct, because the Person, who Approves could misunderstood on some points, so more "checkboxes" for vital points have to be checked.
+* Documents, with misinformation for sharing data to the third party does not always are correct, because the Person, who Approves could misunderstood on some points, so more "boxes" for vital points have to be ed.
 * Limit access to the Authentication mechanism for the external Entities and Users.
 * Answer to the Question(s): Does there should be History related information of All/Many/Some the Clients accessible for some User Account?
 If yes, then what were the Impact to the Company, if such data would be lost?
 * Programming Applications, Software, Devices with functionality to scan and breach the Websites, Portals, or even Systems, according the [@BNS](https://www.lrt.lt/naujienos/lietuvoje/2/232540/grozio-klinikos-klientu-duomenu-vagystes-reketininkai-is-mediku-norejo-0-5-mln-euru), are illegal (p.s. if it is used in Computer Network(s), Websites, Portals, or even Systems without proper or legal Approval).
 It's in the list of dual-purpose objects, which could be used for testing Security with Aim to fix, or vica versa.